iredmail/docs/en_US/upgrade/0-migrate.or.upgrade.iredadmin.md

       enabled, it may take longer, please be patient and don't request download link again and again.

-    if you cannot download iRedAdmin-Pro for some reason, [contact us](../contact.html) directly.
+    If you cannot download iRedAdmin-Pro for some reason, please [contact us](../contact.html).

 ## Upgrade Steps

 * Upload or copy the latest iRedAdmin to your server which has iRedAdmin open source edition or old iRedAdmin-Pro release running.
-We assume you uploaded it to `/root/iRedAdmin-{BACKEND}-x.y.z.tar.bz2` ({BACKEND} is one of `LDAP`, `MySQL`, `PGSQL`).
+We assume you uploaded it to `/root/iRedAdmin-{BACKEND}-x.y.z.tar.bz2` (`{BACKEND}` is one of `LDAP`, `MySQL`, `PGSQL`).
 We will use iRedAdmin-x.y.z below for example, please replace x.y.z by the real file name.
-For example, `iRedAdmin-Pro-LDAP-2.1.2.tar.bz2`.
+For example, `iRedAdmin-Pro-LDAP-2.4.0.tar.bz2`.

 * Uncompress and upgrade iRedAdmin: